bashbaugh/old-personal-site/_posts/2019-02-03-p2html5-js-game.md

 `function my_own_function(my_own_argument) {do stuff using my_own_argument;}`

 You declare the function using the `function` keyword.
-Then, you name the function and add any arguments it will require to the parenthesis.
+Then, you name the function and add any arguments it will require to the parentheses.
 Then, you put all the code that will run when you call the function inside curly braces (`{}`).

 Here's an example of a function to print a full name to the console: